Image-X-Institute/Voxelmap/README.md

 Here we provide code for 5 different neural networks. train_a and test_a are used to train and test Network A respectively, and so on.
 This repository has benefitted greatly from the excellent Voxelmorph repository.
 You can check out their work here: https://github.com/voxelmorph/voxelmorph

-This implementation is subject to patent rights under US Patent Application US20250285300A1.
-While the code is available under Apache License 2.0, commercial applications of the method require separate licensing.

-Contact: nicholas.hindley@sydney.edu.au
+This repository is provided for academic and non-commercial research purposes.
+While the source code is licensed under the MIT License, the underlying methods are protected by US Patent Application US20250285300A1.
+No license to the patent rights is granted by this repository.
+Commercial use, including integration into medical devices or for-profit platforms, requires a separate patent license.